carloszimm/gh-mining-msr22/README.md

 Where, _[relevant topic]_ = {Dependency Management, Introductory Questions, iOS Development} and _[rx library]_ = {RxJava, RxJS, RxSwift}

 ---
+##### generate_frequencies
-* **generate_frequencies** - Script to generate charts and data related to the frequencies presented in RQ1.
+Script to generate charts and data related to the frequencies presented in RQ1.
 ```sh
 node generate_frequencies
 ```